josh-works/til/golden/contracts/double-net-lease-648-iowa.md

 - As this double net lease and call option on the house is very related to the [Planned Unit Design](https://josh.works/pud) document Josh is working on, Rodney will formally attest (in writing) that he supports Josh's efforts.
 This will probably look like Rodney adding his name to a petition Josh will soon make available.
 - All income and other utilities would move to Josh, who would have the option to rent the other rooms, garage land, etc.
 - Repairs would be at Josh's cost
+- double net lease has the same beginning/ending terms as the call option (Nov 1, 2021-Oct 31, 2022)

 # Signatures